Factors Of 12 And 15

 • Abstract Algebra: The concepts of GCD and LCM extend to more abstract algebraic structures like rings and ideals.

-• Cryptography: Prime factorization plays a crucial role in modern cryptography, securing online transactions and data.
+• Cryptography: Prime factorization makes a real difference in modern cryptography, securing online transactions and data.

 Frequently Asked Questions (FAQ)